Affiliate links on Android Authority may earn us a commission. Learn more.

-Garmin’s 360-degree camera has everything you need.
+Kodak’s 360-degree camera has everything you need in an affordable package.
 It can shoot spherical 4K video, has multidirectional microphones built-in for capturing 360-degree audio, and a full suite of accessories.

 The Orbit360 can record for up to 80 minutes before its battery dies and comes with spherical stabilization that ensures a smooth video.
 The camera even has built-in Wi-Fi so you can stream videos to your smart TV.
 Of course, you can also take stills with the camera at a resolution of 15MP.
-And when it’s time to edit your clips into a single video, you can get the job done with Garmin’s Virb mobile or desktop apps.

 The GoPro Max 360 is packed with features.
 It can capture 6K video and has six built-in microphones.
 The camera supports 12 voice commands, so you can start recording or take a photo without touching the device.

 GoPro’s 360-degree camera features the company’s Max HyperSmooth stabilization and is waterproof up to five meters (16 feet).
 When paired with the Android app, you can transform 360 footage into artistic, traditional videos, as well as edit and share your content.
 Thanks to the PowerPano mode, you can take 270-degree panoramic images with a single button.